 - Embed values and approaches of Best Starts for Kids, Racism is a Public Health Crisis, King County’s Equity and Social Justice Initiative, federal, state and local funders throughout operations and contracting activities.

 - Provide support to division work teams to manage program performance and reporting requirements, including contract deliverables and quarterly departmental reports; collaborate with the division’s management team to conceptualize and lead the division’s visual management system.

-- Serve as the primary point of contact and representative for inquiries from other jurisdictions or community-based organizations about the division’s operations.
+- Serve as the primary point of contact for partners, including community-based organizations, about the division’s operations.

 - Serve on the DDECSD Management Team to work toward continuous improvement.
 Improving systems and policies to benefit experiences of both external partners and internal team members.